 Gaddi’s fresco was damaged in the great flood of Florence in 1966.
 But experts were able to remove it intact from the wall and significantly restore it.

-Click here for my complete guide to the amazing art work in the Basilica of Santa Croce.
+Here’s my complete guide to the Basilica of Santa Croce.

 Address: Piaza di Santa Croce 16, Florence